misiektoja/spotify_monitor/docs/usage.md

 The complete summary also names the detected install method and which secrets came from the dotenv file, the environment or the configuration file, by name only.

-Spotify Monitor normally checks every 30 seconds.
-Verbose mode reports metadata fallback, the first temporary friend-list miss and recovery from temporary problems.
-The periodic liveness banner prints in any mode.
-Routine token refreshes are `--debug` detail.
-It does not print every successful check when nothing changed.

-`--debug` retains per-poll lifecycle and scheduling detail plus sanitized request flow and internal state diagnostics.
-Secrets never appear in summaries, verbose events, debug output or the complete log summary.
+Spotify Monitor normally checks every 30 seconds and stays quiet when nothing changes.
+Periodic liveness banners confirm it is running.
+Use `--verbose` for occasional operational events or `--debug` for detailed diagnostics.

 Use `--truncate N` or `TRUNCATE_CHARS` to limit screen line width.
 Set it to `999` to detect the terminal width automatically.
 Truncation does not change log files and is ignored when logging is disabled with `-d`.

 <a id="coloured-terminal-output"></a>
 ### Coloured Terminal Output

-Spotify Monitor colours live terminal output by default.
-Usernames, track, playlist and album names, dates, durations, counters, links and activity headers each get their own colour, and errors, warnings and received signals are highlighted as a whole line.

-The `--help` screen is coloured too.
-Group headings, option names, the values those options take, the example commands and the comments above them each get their own colour, so the screen can be scanned instead of read.

-Colour never reaches saved output: log files are written with the escape sequences stripped, so `grep`, `tail` and any log viewer see plain text.

-Turn it off for one run with `--no-color`, or permanently with `COLORED_OUTPUT = False` in the configuration file.
-The setting is read before the startup banner is printed, so a configured value applies to the very first line of output.
-Colour also switches itself off when it cannot be displayed safely: when output is redirected or piped, when `TERM` is unset or `dumb`, and when the standard [`NO_COLOR`](https://no-color.org/) environment variable is set.
-On Windows, install the optional `colorama` package for the best results in the classic Command Prompt.
+Spotify Monitor colours live terminal output and help by default.
+Saved log files stay plain text.

+Turn colour off for one run with `--no-color` or permanently with `COLORED_OUTPUT = False`.
+Colour is also disabled for redirected output, `NO_COLOR` or an unsupported terminal.
+See [Terminal Colours](configuration.md#terminal-colours) for details and Windows support.

 Override individual colours with `COLOR_THEME`.
 It is merged over the built-in theme, so you only name the parts you want to change: